seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *paṭighaṁ rūpasaññā ca,* \
 > *etthesā chijjate jaṭā*.
 >
-> "Where name and form \
+> Where name and form \
 > As well as resistance and the perception of form \
 > Are completely cut off, \
-> It is there that the tangle gets snapped."
+> It is there that the tangle gets snapped.

 The reference here is to Nibbāna.
 It is there that the tangle is disentangled.